sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 ---

 ## List of known issues to be aware of including **blessed versions** of components
-(last updated 6 June 2023):
+(last updated 13 June 2023):
-* Use [v1.24.0 of reva](https://github.com/cs3org/reva/releases/tag/v1.24.0).
-A Docker image of it can be obtained with `docker pull cs3org/revad:v1.24.0`.
+* Use the [`sciencemesh-testing` branch of reva](https://github.com/cs3org/reva/tree/sciencemesh-testing).
+A Docker image of it will be available soon.

 * If your EFSS is based on OCIS, contact Giuseppe Lo Presti to get help with the configuration.
 * If your EFSS is based on ownCloud 10 or Nextcloud, use the `sciencemesh` app from the app store / marketplace.